 We created AIaaS because we think the current purchasing model for AI is broken.
 Before AIaaS, if an organization wanted to use AI to automate something, they had to worry about licensing fees, software purchases, consultants, integrators, implementation costs, support, maintenance – not to mention the internal resources needed to manage it.
 And if the software they’re automating changes, or if business rules change, the customer is on the hook to pay more money to consultants and integrators to get everything working again, making it difficult to calculate the true cost and ROI of AI investments they’re considering.

 Q: How much involvement from my internal resources are required?

 Even when implementing a new software could be extremely beneficial in the long run, the resources required can sometimes be shocking.
 That’s why Olive is ushering in a new approach to technology integration – one that significantly lessens the burden on employees and resources across all departments.

 When you hire Olive, our team at Olive HQ will work with you to identify the scope of work and jobs that she will complete (taking lessons from all the other Olives we have deployed at healthcare organizations similar to yours).
-Next, our team will train her across those processes, ensuring she’s fully functional before she starts full time.
+Next, our team will train her across those processes, ensuring she’s fully functional before she starts full-time.
 Once live, she works autonomously to manage her ongoing responsibilities, automating routine, high-volume, error-prone tasks.
-Because an organization’s commitment to this work is critical to Olive’s success, during this process, there are normally two to four stakeholders being kept in the loop on Olive’s progress as four to eight subject matter experts help inform the work that Olive will be taking over.
+Because an organization’s commitment to this work is critical to Olive’s success, during this process, there are normally 2-4 stakeholders being kept in the loop on Olive’s progress as 4-8 subject matter experts help inform the work that Olive will be taking over.

 Q: Can I have those Olive socks?